 Every season brings many tasks that must be accomplished and endured simultaneously.
-Aside from Marty and Crystal, Frontier Farms is blessed with three full-time employees who keep the gears of this diverse operation going.
+Aside from Marty and Crystal, Frontier Farms is blessed with one full-time employee and seasonal part time help who keep the gears of this diverse operation going.
 This is a farm AND ranch, meaning it is a full-time job to get the crops planted, sprayed, and harvested.... all while managing and feeding cattle, working on fence, and performing the never ending mechanic work on equipment.
 We are also expanding deer, duck and feral hog hunting, providing great leasing opportunities for these species through Frontier Outdoors.

 Summertime for Frontier Farms begins with servicing combines and preparing family and employees for long harvest hours.
 We harvest, truck, and bin wheat, barley, and canola.
 Sometimes the planter is chasing the combine to plant the next round of crops, which are determined by many changing factors.
 Along with harvest, we keep cattle watered, stockers fed, and overall "radiator cowboy" duties going.

 Fall not only whispers in the cooler temps, but also the season of milo and corn harvests.
 Hay is moved and stacked, show cattle are fed and worked for the fair, and fall sports keep us going from sun-up to sun-down.